Attachment Across The Lifespan

-This course has fifteen weeks and there will be one paper every other week to submit, except that the first one is due January 23rd.
-In each case write a summary and reflection on the paper, including the basic aspects of attachment that are discussed in the paper.
+This course will be 8 weeks, and one paper will be due every week.
+In each case write a summary and reflection on the paper or papers, including the basic aspects of attachment that are discussed in the paper.
 Minimum length per paper is 1250 words.
-For each paper, summarize the key points made by the articles, and then be sure to include your own personal applications of the material based on your own life and experience.
+For each paper, summarize the key points made by the articles, and then be sure to include your own personal applications of the material based on your own life and experience. (critical!)
+Find your papers for Paper #8 early in the term.
+Do not put it off to the end!

 All of these papers are based on journal articles (1 or 2 in most cases) and if you have trouble finding any of them, I can send you PDFs.
 Most of them are easily available using Google Scholar: